tobiasb/repository-dependency-collector/README.md

 A [sloppy](https://www.youtube.com/watch?v=Jd8ulMb6_ls) dependency collector.
 Goal: Automate a one time task that I would have otherwise done manually.
 Share so that my co-workers won't have to do it either.

-Given a base partial base URI for Git repositories and a list of repository names under that base path, collect various project dependencies and output them in JSON or CSV.
+Given a partial base URI for Git repositories and a list of repository names under that base path, collect various project dependencies and output them in JSON or CSV.
 Currently supported:

 * Maven plugins
 * Maven dependencies